-Empowering wind to support communities, create jobs and provide sustainable energy at lower costs.
+Empowering wind, solar and hydro-electric to support communities, create jobs and provide sustainable energy at lower costs.

 Over the past 10 years, wind capacity increased an average of 31% per year, enough to power over 20 million homes.

 “Wind power is the largest source of annual new generating capacity, well ahead of the next two leading sources, solar power and natural gas.”

 Wind power makes significant positive impacts on the local economy.

 Jobs are created.

 New sources of economic benefit span from people working on the actual construction of the wind farms to local businesses benefiting from more people in town to use their services.